Vivian Sung: Career

 In 2020, Sung reunited with her Café.
 Waiting.
 Love co-star Marcus Chang in the romantic fantasy series Lost Romance.
 In the series, she played Zheng Xiao-en, an editor at a publishing company who finds herself transported into the pages of a romance novel and meets the man of her dreams (played by Chang).
 Lost Romance was named the “Most Popular Taiwanese Drama of the Year” by DailyView.
 Sung and Chang were widely praised for their on-screen chemistry, making them a fan-favorite duo, with many fans expressing hopes for future collaborations.

 On 28 November 2020, Sung launched her YouTube channel where she posts videos featuring her celebrity friends, including Marcus Chang, Bruce Hung, and Simon Lian.

 In 2021, Sung starred in the film Till We Meet Again, directed by Giddens Ko.
 The film performed strongly at the Taiwanese box office and became one of the most talked-about releases of the year.

 In 2022, she appeared in the French film For My Country, which is based on the true family story of director Rachid Hami.
 Sung delivered her performance entirely in English, portraying an intercultural romance with French actor Shaïn Boumedine.
 The film premiered at the Venice Film Festival.

 In 2023, Sung played the lead role in the film Miss Shampoo.
 That same year, she starred in the film My Heavenly City, delivering a bilingual performance in both Mandarin and English that showcased her language versatility.
 She also appeared in the Disney+ series Taiwan Crime Stories, where she portrayed twin sisters in a dual role for the first time.
 That year, Sung also starred as police officer in the fantasy comedy series Oh No!
 Here Comes Trouble.
 The series received a high rating of 8.9 on Douban in China, and topped the iQIYI International streaming charts.

-In 2024, Sung starred in the drama series The Cleaner, the daughter of the cleaning company’s president.
+In 2024, Sung starred in the drama series The Cleaner as the daughter of the cleaning company’s president.
 The series follows a team specializing in trauma scene clean-up, exploring the relationships and regrets between the deceased and their loved ones, while reflecting on the life challenges of the main characters.
 The show topped Netflix Taiwan's charts for three consecutive weeks and received widespread acclaim from both audiences and critics.

+In 2025, Sung starred in the movie 96 Minutes.
+The movie achieved a high box office of over NT$200 million in Taiwan.
+It was then streamed on Netflix, with 3.1 million views on its first week, making it the 4th most viewed non-English movies worldwide on Netflix from 26th Jan 2026 to 1st Feb 2026.